1At that time Jesus went through the grainfields on the Sabbath, and his disciples were hungry and began to pick heads of grain and to eat them.

 45Then it goes and takes with itself seven other spirits more evil than itself, and they enter in and live there, and the last state of that person becomes worse than the first.
 So also will it be with this evil generation.”

-46While he was still speaking to the multitudes, Look!, his mother and his brothers stood outside, seeking to speak to him.
+46While he was still speaking to the crowds, look, his mother and his brothers stood outside, wanting to speak to him.

-47[And someone said to him, “Look!
-Your mother and your brothers stand outside, seeking to speak to you.”]
+47[[And someone said to him, “Look!
+Your mother and your brothers stand outside, wanting to speak to you.”]]

 48He answered and said to the one telling him, “Who is my mother?
 And who are my brothers?”

-49And he stretched out his hand towards his disciples and said, “Look!
+49And he stretched out his hand toward his disciples and said, “Look!
 My mother and my brothers!

 50For whoever does the will of my Father who is in heaven, that one is my brother, and sister, and mother.”